Skip to content

 If restarting the containers does not resolve the issue, there are a couple of things you can look into:

-The backup should be handled by the backup container, see Making backups below.
-Otherwise you can use the backup.sh
+The backup should be handled by the restic container, see Making backups below.
+Otherwise backup can be done manually, see database doc.

 I can't connect to the py4web administration site⚓︎